LukasWoodtli/FullStackDevelopmentWithJHipster/README.md

 The `npm run` command will list all of the scripts available to run for this project.

+### Development Life Reloads

+Start the Gradle build in a terminal: `./gradlew`

+Then open a new terminal window and start the Angular `npm start`

+When changing files on the backend (Java) rebuild the project with `./gradlew compileJava`.
+This is only necessary if the IDE is not rebuilding automatically.

+The front end is rebuilt and loaded automatically.

 ### PWA Support

 JHipster ships with PWA (Progressive Web App) support, and it's turned off by default.
 One of the main components of a PWA is a service worker.